 In order for us to best assist you, we need a detailed history of your pet’s behavior.
 There are two ways you can help us help you with behavior assistance:

-- If you would like to get a head start, please fill out our Behavior Helpline Form - Dogs or Behavior Helpline Form – Cats and fax the form back to us at (916) 383-7062, Attn: Behavior and Training.
+- If you would like to get a head start, please fill out our Behavior Helpline Form - Dogs or Behavior Helpline Form – Cats and email it back to us at firstname.lastname@example.org or fax the form to (916) 394-5384, Attn: Behavior and Training.

 - While the majority of the assistance we provide to you does require obtaining a history of your pet’s behavior, there are some questions we can answer for you without gathering this information first.
 If you believe this is the case, please click here to e-mail us.